denkhaus/lecert/README.md

       --chain                Include full chain.
 If set, download and include all LE certificates in the chain.
   -h, --help                 help for lecert
   -d, --output-dir string    Output directory.
 Certificates and keys will be stored here. (default ".")
+  -r, --root-path string     Path used by webroot mode.
+      --standalone           Standalone mode provides a buildin webserver for challenge handling listening on specified bindaddress. (default true)
   -v, --verbose              Verbose mode.
 Logs extra messages for debugging.
+      --webroot              Webroot mode uses the provided root-path for challenge handling.

 Use "lecert [command] --help" for more information about a command.

 ```